HCL-TECH-SOFTWARE/domino-backup/docs/backup-backends.md

 The platform uses OpenZFS as the base with all the storage optimization benefits.

 Deduplication and compression allows a simple backup approach without duplicating the NSF storage every night.
-But special care needs to be taking to for Domino storage optimization.
+But special care needs to be taken for Domino storage optimization.
+If you are compacting databases to often too much data is changed, which will make deduplication less effective.

 One of the advantages file backup integrations is that delta files created during backup, can be automatically applied to the databases.
-And the resulting backup is consistent on it's own -- without the need of a restore operation.
+The resulting backup is consistent on it's own -- without the need of a restore operation.

 # Domino storage optimization first